GARP FRM Part I 6-Month Study Plan

 Hours: 12 per week.
 Goal: the final crunch on theory before mocks begin.

-This is the hardest theory month and the one most likely to expose Quantitative Analysis gaps.
+This is the hardest theory month, and the one most likely to expose Quantitative Analysis gaps.
 If your regression or distribution fluency is shaky, you will feel it here.
-Catch up early in the month if needed.
+Catch up early in the month if you need to.

 What to cover